-The DC was set up to study the determinants of complications in individuals with type 2 diabetes and examine the role of genetic, physiological, and lifestyle factors in the development of complications in these individuals.
+The DC was established to investigate the determinants of complications in individuals with type 2 diabetes and to examine the roles of genetic, physiological, and lifestyle factors in the development of complications in these individuals.
 Participants include adult Singaporeans and permanent residents (aged 21 years and above) with physician-diagnosed type 2 diabetes.
 Individuals with mental illness, clinically-obvious non-diabetic kidney disease (such as polycystic kidney disease), type 1 diabetes, or diabetes mellitus resulting from endocrinopathies were not included.
-Data has been collected at 3 different timepoints: baseline, 2004 to 2010 (DC_T1); first follow-up, 2010 to 2016 (DC_T2); and second follow-up, 2016 to 2021 (DC_T3).
+Data have been collected at three different timepoints: baseline (2004-2010, DC_T1); first follow-up (2010-2016, DC_T2); and second follow-up (2016-2021, DC_T3).
 The mean age of participants at baseline was 59.7 years, and 50.8% of participants were men.
-The ethnic composition was 59.3% Chinese, 22.7% Malay, and 17.3% Indian.
+The ethnic composition of the sample was 59.3% Chinese, 22.7% Malay, and 17.3% Indian.

 Study design